itscodenation/curriculum-15-16/units/5-javascript1_1/sessions/3-project-tinyturtle/README.md

 A function stores information.
 In the example of the square function, how were we able to save time and confusion by using the function?

 ### Homework
-Students are encouraged to take a lcose look at the Tiny Turtle Library and see if they can manipulate any part of it.
+Students are encouraged to take a close look at the Tiny Turtle Library and see if they can manipulate any part of it.

 ## After Class